 1. Devilman Crybaby (2018)

 ‘Devilman Crybaby‘ is one of the most recent titles in Netflix’s growing list of originals.
 In quite a short span, the anime has gained a lot of popularity, not just because of its interesting concept, but also due to its portrayal of graphic violence and nudity.
-The show centers around two male characters where one of them is a human possessing the strong exterior of a devil, making him the “Devilman Crybaby”.
+The show centers around two male characters and one of them is a human possessing the strong exterior of a devil, making him the “Devilman Crybaby”.

 There are no obvious lesbian relationships in this show but the reason why it made the list is because of its depiction of a potential gay relationship between the two main characters.
 And if you’ve got a good memory, you might also recall this one supporting character named Jun Lan who was in a lesbian relationship with the swimming teacher, Aoi Kurosaki.
 Near the end of season 1, she even manages to become a Devilman, so she might have a more significant role in the next season.
 Only time will tell if the anime would be further exploring her sexuality or not.
+You can watch the show here.

 Read More: Best Emotional Anime on Netflix